TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Line-Sensing-Signoff.md

 The schematic of the system is shown above.
 There will be two reflectance sensor arrays used.
     The Pololu QTR-8RC module has a perforation in the board that allows for two of the eight sensors to be broken off.
 This leaves one reflectance sensor array with two LED emitters and receivers and one reflectance sensor array with six LED emitters receivers.
+	The array with six LED emitter/receiver pairs will be used at the head of the robot for forward movement about the line.
 	The array with two emitters and receivers will be used at the back of the robot for reversing.
 Because reversing is most likely done in small intervals, the smaller module will suffice.
-The array with six LED emitter/receiver pairs will be used at the head of the robot for forward movement about the line.
+Reversing will never be the first robot movement, so the front sensor set will be active before the smaller module.
+This means that the robot will be centered in reference to the line before moving backwards.
+As a result, the smaller module will be inately centered, allowing for less precision.
+	The last IEEE SECON Hardware competition arena with a line was in 2021.
+The line was black with the arena floor being white.
+The line was 16" in width.
+The black line also had a smaller white line in the middle, acting like the middle line separating two lanes on a road.
+	The Pololu QTR-8RC module spans 2.95" without the separation of the 6 RC and 2 RC modules.
+The sensor set has the capabilities to keep the robot on the black line.
+If being centered on the line is important, the robot can sense the smaller white strip.
 	The sensors will be powered by a 5 v regulated source coming from the power distribution subsystem.
 The sensor outputs will be read by an Arduino Mega.
 The digital pins 22-28, 30 will be used to conserve analog and PWM pins for future sensor implementation.

 ### Sensor Schematics